meteor-space/base/README.md

   }
 };
 ```
-Now `dependendObject` declares very explicitly that it needs `OtherCode`
+Now `dependentObject` declares very explicitly that it needs `OtherCode`
 which it will access via `this.lib` later on.
 But where does `OtherCode`
 come from?